 Eligibility and Application Requirements

-Admission is highly-selective and applicants must fulfill all admission requirements: a minimum of three years of successful experience as a practitioner in an educational setting, baccalaureate and master's (or equivalent) degrees from accredited institutions, demonstrated high intellectual capability and leadership potential, three letters of recommendation and GRE general test scores including the writing assessment.
+Admission is highly selective and applicants must fulfill all admission requirements: a minimum of three years of successful experience as a practitioner in an educational setting, baccalaureate and master's (or equivalent) degrees from accredited institutions, demonstrated high intellectual capability and leadership potential, three letters of recommendation, writing assessment, and GRE general test scores (GRE general tests scores are optional for Concentration in Education Leadership).

 Policies